-Note: All class names begin in uppercase, attribute and method names begin in lowercase.
+Note: According to the naming convention followed here all class names begin in uppercase, attribute names begin in lowercase, method names begin in uppercase and use () to distinguish them from class names.
 Also note that the class ItemForSale describes a single item (not multiple items). 'listOfItems' however maintains a list of zero or more individual objects.